Commutators in groups of piecewise projective homeomorphisms: Commutators for

-Step 2: Applying Lemma \ref{generic1}, we find elements $h_1,h_2$ such that: \begin{enumerate} \item $h_1,h_2$ are supported on an interval $[x,\infty)$. \item There is a real $x<x_1<r$ such that the restrictions of $h_1,f$ on $[x_1,r]$ agree. \item There is a real $x<x_2<r$ such that the restrictions of $h_2,g$ on $[x_2,r]$ agree. \item Let $j_1,j_2$ be the elements obtained by gluing $h_1,f$ and $h_2,g$ along $[x_1,r],[x_2,r]$ respectively, then $[j_1,j_2]=[h_1,h_2][f,g]$. \end{enumerate} The last condition above is satisfied if the gluing intervals are sufficiently large, just as in the analogous case in the proof of Lemma \ref{specialcomm1}.
+Step 2: The idea now is to construct the elements $h_1,h_2$ to provide the stepping down to the identity right outside $[r,s]$, or more precisely, to the left of $r$.
+Applying Lemma \ref{genericexception1}, we find elements $h_1,h_2$ such that: \begin{enumerate} \item $h_1,h_2$ are supported on an interval $[x,\infty)$. \item There is a real number $x_1$, with $x<x_1<r$, such that the restrictions of $h_1,f$ on $[x_1,r]$ agree. \item There is a real number $x_2$, with $x<x_2<r$, such that the restrictions of $h_2,g$ on $[x_2,r]$ agree. \item Let $j_1,j_2$ be the elements obtained by gluing $h_1,f$ and $h_2,g$ along $[x_1,r],[x_2,r]$ respectively.
+Then $[j_1,j_2]=[h_1,h_2][f,g]$. \end{enumerate} The last condition above is satisfied if the gluing intervals are sufficiently large, just as in the analogous case in the proof of Lemma \ref{specialcomm1}.
+Observe that the elements $h_1, h_2$ are not in $H(A)$, because they have a breakpoint at $\infty$.
+The germ at $-\infty$ is the identity whereas the germ at $+\infty$ is a translation by $c_1$ or $c_2$.